 Research has shown that giving veterinary team members and patients access to natural light not only improves their mood, but may help patients heal faster.
 In the veterinary industry, efficiency is key.
 And when it comes to efficient specialty clinics, the 2017 Veterinary Economics Hospital Design Competition’s Specialty Practice Hospital of the Year definitely delivers.
-Michael O’Dea, hospital manager and ER veterinarian at Pet Emergency Clinic & Referral Center (PEC) in Spokane, Washington, gives an in-depth tour of the facility and talks about some of the bells and whistles this specialty clinic has to offer, all while building in plenty of natural light.
+Michael O’Dea, DVM, hospital manager and ER veterinarian at Pet Emergency Clinic & Referral Center (PEC), in Spokane, Washington, gives an in-depth tour of the facility and talks about some of the bells and whistles this specialty clinic has to offer, all while building in plenty of natural light.

 Adding a layer of “window frosting” helps keep the light situation under control.

 Surgery suite: In a referral-only specialty clinic, a well-designed surgery suite is essential for the surgical group.
-In this room, PEC surgeons operate on many soft tissue surgeries, tumor removals, bone fracture surgeries and more.
+In this room, surgeons operate on many soft tissue surgeries, tumor removals, bone fracture surgeries and more.
 Tall windows allow plenty of controlled daylight into the two-table surgery suite.

 Treatment: The old clinic did not have an abundance of natural light and now (behold!) there are skylights in the treatment area.
 And that’s not the only improvement.